-TUESDAY: September 6, 13, 20, 27; October 4, 11, 18, 25; November 1, 8, 15, 22.
+TUESDAY: September 5, 12, 19, 26; October 3, 10, 17, 24, 31; November 7,14, 21.

-Wisdom Literature: Instructor - Brian Wassom
+The Art of Godly Living: Instructor - Brian Wassom

 A study of the Old Testament books generally recognized as wisdom books: Proverbs, Ecclesiastes, and Job.
 Consideration will be given to the relation of these books to the Old Testament as a whole and their individual theological and ethical thrusts.